-- Locate the Teardown Service workflow. - NOTE: The synchronous workflow is used for demonstration. - NOTE: The ASMAppliance object should be already set to the default value. - 2.
-Continue and select the target Service. - 3.
-The workflow enters the waiting phase until the service is removed.
-After its completion, the Service is removed, yet the cluster is not removed from the infrastructure. - 4.
+1. Locate the Teardown Service workflow.

+NOTE: The synchronous workflow is used for demonstration.

+NOTE: The ASMAppliance object should be already set to the default value.

+- 2. Continue and select the target Service. - 3.
+The workflow enters the waiting phase until the service is removed. - 4.
 Confirm that the service is removed through the ASM UI or by vRO Inventory.